 Push-up counters also come in the form of mobile applications.
 The mobile applications make use of the infrared proximity sensors on the phone to record push-ups.
 By constantly sensing the light levels of its surrounding, it can determine if a person has completed a push up.

-When placed in different light conditions, its ability to accurately record push-ups is limited as the surrounding light intensity fluctuates and does not accurately display the distance.
+When placed in different light conditions, its ability to accurately record push-ups is limited as the surrounding light intensity fluctuates and the infrared proximity sensor is unable to pick up push-ups.

 SOLUTION DESIGN

+In order to build a push-up counter which only counts a push-up only when the person’s chest is descended to a distance of 6-cm off the ground and when the person’s back is straightened, we proposed the following design.